 In March 2017, I answered a Craigslist ad offering “as many nettles as you can cut or dig.”
 The kind person who showed me into her backyard wasn’t joking – we gazed upon a sea of vivid, green nettles that rolled down a hill through the back of her yard, into a small trickle of a creek, and up the bank the other side.
 Eric dug a few live plants for us to transplant at home while I filled a few bags with the healthy, young nettle leaves.
 You could hardly tell anything had been taken when we left with our bags full of herbal plunder.

 We found a nice spot in the back of our yard in which to plant the young nettles.
 They were dramatic and wilted for a few days until their roots got hold of their new soil, and then they sprang back, clinging to life and thriving.
-I didn’t harvest any of the young plants all spring and summer-long so that they could become established.
+I didn’t harvest any of the young plants all spring and summer long so that they could become established.
 I invited them to “take over” that wild patch where not much else grows, and it seems that they accepted the offer.
 In January of 2018, after the snows cleared, I found small nettle tops rising through the dark earth – more nettles than what we originally planted!
-They died back after a few hard freezes, but I expect they’ll come back with the warmth.
-If not, I know someone who will have a yard-full by March!
+They died back after a few hard freezes, they come back with the warmth.

 Fresh Nettles vs. Dried Nettles

 Those who have met nettles by brushing up against them accidentally are probably not big fans of this common weed.
 The sting of Urtica dioica is something unmistakeable!
 If you do get “bitten” while hiking or harvesting nettles, try chewing up a plantain leaf or dock leaf and sticking that on where it burns.
 It helps to take the sting out faster.